 For Sarah Barnard, AKBD, sustainable design is common sense: "Do we want to fill our homes with toxic materials?
 Do we want to hurt the earth while pleasing ourselves?" the Santa Monica, Calif-based designer asks theoretically.

 Barnard has formal training in eco-friendliness.
-And whether it-s a sustainable harvested wood lounge for the Teen Choice Awards or outfitting the National Immigration Law Center in L.A. with recycled furniture, she brings a high degree of environmental awareness to all her projects.
+And whether it is a sustainably harvested wood lounge for the Teen Choice Awards or outfitting the National Immigration Law Center in L.A. with recycled furniture, she brings a high degree of environmental awareness to all her projects.

 She's a LEED Accredited Professional (LEED AP) and an International Institute for Bau-Biologie & Ecology Building Biology Practitioner (BBP), a European framework for creating healthy environments.
 While there is considerable overlap between the two programs, together they've provided Barnard with a comprehensive approach for creating sustainable spaces.
 For example, while LEED emphasizes the use of recycled, locally sourced materials, Building Biology stresses non-toxic finishes, Barnard references both when evaluating materials and products.

-Such knowledge is ket to accommodating clients with chemical sensitivities.
+Such knowledge is key to accommodating clients with chemical sensitivities.
 For one such project, in the Pacific Palisades, Calif., Barnard created a minimalist version of a farmhouse kitchen.
-The clean-lined cabinetry was made from formaldehyde- free wheatboard and finished with zero-VOC paint.
-The countertops and backsplash are a composite quartz containing pieces of mother-of -pearl, a pleasing connection to the home's costal locale.
+The clean-lined cabinetry was made from formaldehyde-free wheatboard and finished with zero-VOC paint.
+The countertops and backsplash are composite quartz containing pieces of mother-of-pearl, a pleasing connection to the home's coastal locale.

 "Sustainability is a modern word for being resourceful: You don't throw things away and make unnecessary waste," says Barnard, whose parents restored antique furniture for a living.
 "The basic ideology isn't new: it's how we apply it to our lives in every category."